epiforecasts/eval-germany-sp-nowcasting/_targets.md

 #> Establish _targets.R and _targets_r/targets/week_nowcast.R.
 ```

-  - Age group random effect model with a weekly random walk, an age
+  - Age group random effect model with an age group specific weekly
-    group specific weekly random walk in the residuals, and a day of the
-    week reporting effect.
+    random walk, and a day of the week reporting effect.

 <!-- end list -->